 Ps makes an educated guess as to the file name and arguments given when the process was created by examining core memory or the swap area.
 The method is inherently somewhat unreliable and in any event a process is entitled to destroy this information, so the names cannot be counted on too much.

-/unix system namelist /dev/mem core memory /dev/rf0 swap device /dev/rk0 optional mem file kill (I)
+/unixsystem namelist/dev/memcore memory/usr/sys/corealternate core file/devsearched to find swap device and typewriter names kill (I)